Apple's 2018 iPhones

 Full Active LCDs require much less bezel space around the edge of the screen, allowing for an edge-to-edge display, which is an important tidbit because rumors suggest all 2018 iPhones, 6.1-inch LCD iPhone included, will feature the same edge-to-edge design that Apple introduced in the iPhone X. That means no Home button and no Touch ID support, with Apple instead relying on Face ID across its entire 2018 iPhone lineup.

 Though the 6.1-inch iPhone will include Face ID and an edge-to-edge display, Apple will cut costs in other areas.
-Ming-Chi Kuo believes the device will feature an aluminum frame instead of a stainless steel frame, along with a single lens camera and no 3D Touch support.
+Ming-Chi Kuo believes the device will feature an aluminum frame instead of a stainless steel frame, along with a single lens camera, a rumor echoed by Japanese site Mac Otakara.

 The 6.1-inch iPhone will also not include space-saving technology like a stacked logic board and an L-shaped battery pack, instead continuing to use standard logic board technology and traditional batteries.

 It's not entirely clear if the 6.1-inch iPhone will feature a glass body for wireless charging, but at least one source says it won't.
 Japanese site Nikkei believes the 6.1-inch iPhone will feature a metal back, which would not allow for wireless charging capabilities, but Bloomberg says it will indeed feature a glass back.